tensargh/mtgleague/docs/mtgleague_prd.md

 - ✅ **Soft delete functionality** - replace name with "Deleted Player" instead of hard delete
 - ✅ **Player visibility UI controls** - checkbox to toggle public/private visibility
 - ✅ **Anonymous display logic** - show "Anonymous" for private players on public pages
+- ✅ **Enhanced soft delete** - player name physically changed to "Deleted Player" in database
+- ✅ **No private data retention** - deleted players have generic names and public visibility
+- ✅ **Results preservation** - deleted players' results remain visible in all standings
+- ✅ **Restore with new name** - restored players get a new name since original is not stored

 #### Results Tracking
 - ✅ Match results entry for each leg